 Stem cell transplantation is most often used as a treatment for recurrent or refractory ALL.
-Rarely, transplantation may be recommended as part of the initial therapy when leukemia is associated with very high risk features.
-A stem cell transplant is a medical procedure in which bone marrow that contains cancer is replaced by highly specialized cells, called hematopoietic stem cells that develop into healthy bone marrow.
+Rarely, transplantation may be recommended as part of the initial therapy when leukemia is associated with very high-risk features.
+A bone marrow transplant is a medical procedure in which bone marrow that contains cancer is replaced by highly specialized cells.
+These cells, called hematopoietic stem cells, develop into healthy bone marrow.
 Hematopoietic stem cells are blood-forming cells found both in the bloodstream and in the bone marrow.
-Today, this procedure is more commonly called a stem cell transplant, rather than bone marrow transplant, because it is the stem cells in the blood that are typically being transplanted, not the actual bone marrow tissue.
+Today, this procedure is more commonly called a stem cell transplant, rather than bone marrow transplant.
+This is because it is the stem cells in the blood that are typically being transplanted, not the actual bone marrow tissue.

-Before recommending transplantation, doctors will talk with the patient and family members about the risks of this treatment and consider several other factors, such as the type of cancer, results of any previous treatment, and patient’s age and general health.
+Before recommending transplantation, doctors will talk with the patient and family members about the risks of this treatment.
+They will also consider several other factors, such as the type of cancer, results of any previous treatment, and patient’s age and general health.